bvirxx/bLUe_PYSIDE/README.md

 See the [bLUe site](http://bernard.virot.free.fr/) for images, tutorials and user manual.

-Download an [example 3D LUT](http://bernard.virot.free.fr/sunrise.cube) and test it with your own images ( menu Layer > Load 3D LUT)

 ## DESCRIPTION

 bLUe is a layer-based image editor.
 Its goal is to integrate a 3D LUT editor with more traditional tools to propose a powerful GUI for photo editing.
 The program is fully modular : tools are implemented as independent